Top Choice of Businesses for Linux on z Systems

 - Integration with other security products SUSE offers integration with standard mainframe security through the Identity Manager Integration Module for Mainframes, which connects to RACF, ACF2 and Top Secret.

 - SUSE Linux Enterprise High Availability Extension SUSE Linux Enterprise Server for System z is the only operating system for mainframes that includes advanced high availability Linux services with every subscription—all for free.
-The SUSE Linux Enterprise High Availability Extension offers you a clustered file system for Linux on System z, and delivers all the essential monitoring, messaging and cluster resource management features in an integrated suite of open source technologies.
+The SUSE Linux Enterprise High Availability Extension offers you a clustered file system for Linux on z Systems, and delivers all the essential monitoring, messaging and cluster resource management features in an integrated suite of open source technologies.
 More +

 - PCHID mapping PCHID mapping helps you determine the physical channel-ID (PCHID) associated with a channel path identifier (CHPID).
 The ability to map CHPID to PCHID values results in advanced error determination and faster problem resolution.